dbzm/anchor/README.md

 anchor
 ======

-Simple (and quick) version of my dotfiles
+Simple (and quick) version of my dotfiles connected to pivotal